etiennebacher/docsifier/docs/howto.md

 You can add either `.Rmd` or `.md` files with `add_rmd()` and `add_md()`.
 These two functions only take a character vector as argument.
 For instance, `add_md("deploy")` will create `/docs/deploy.md`.

 You may also want to add a file that contains details for the functions.
 As said above, this can be done by specifying `add_reference = TRUE` in `init_docsify()`.
-But if you didn't specify this argument, you can still create this file after `init_docsify()` by calling `add_function_references()`.
+But if you didn't specify this argument, you can still create this file after `init_docsify()` by calling `add_functions_reference()`.
 This is also useful when you want to update the function details.

 ## Preview the documentation